FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 19/12/2023
+## Latest Changes - 19/12/2023 Afternoon

-- Add `ENOLCK` errno code, which is identical to `ENOLOCK`.
-- Implemented ISO C11 compliant `locale.h` and `setjmp.h` header files.
+- Moved toolchain prefix to `toolchain/local` to avoid conflicts with other toolchains.
-- Add `fdopen` function declaration to `stdio.h`.
+- Updated GCC to 13.2.1
-- Updated toolchain build script to use git repositories instead of tarballs.
-This included telling the binutils configure script explicitly to not build gdb.
-- Moved kernel headers to `kernel/headers` instead of `kernel/include`.
-- Added a kernel library to `kernel/lib`, which just as all the kernel variants of the LibC code.
-This used to be part of the main kernel code, but it was moved to make the kernel code cleaner.
-- Added some C++ headers which wrap the C headers to the kernel.
+- Added additional parameter to `seek` system call to allow seeking from a pre-defined position instead of always seeking from the start of the file.
+This pre-defined position can be either the start of the file, the current position or the end of the file.
+- Updated LibC `fseek` to utilise new `seek` support.
+- Updated LibC `stdio.h` header to only set the `SEEK_SET`, `SEEK_CUR` and `SEEK_END` macros if they aren't already defined.

 ## Resources used